hcorry98/DrColeman/README.md

 5. Press the `Allocate` button

-6. Select the newly displayed allocated address and edit it's name to give it a meaningful name
+6. Select the newly displayed allocated address and edit it's name to give it a meaningful name (such as the same name as your instance)

 7. Press the `Actions` button

-8. Selectt the `Associate Elastic IP address` option
+8. Select the `Associate Elastic IP address` option

 9. Click on the `Instance` box and select the server instance you just created